How To Make Bone Broth Taste Better: Delicious Add ins to Satisfy Your Cravings

 Adds a rich nutrition boost.
 High in choline.

 A class of clarified butter that originated in ancient India.
-Tastes delicious.
+Tastes delicious on just about anything.
+Checkout the organic, grass fed ghee from Organic Monkey if you wan a recommendation.

 What does bone marrow taste like?